 (2) Strengthening international competitiveness

-(3) Strengthening the acquisition of external funds
+(3) Strengthening acquisition of external funds

-(4) Strengthening the research foundation
+(4) Strengthening research infrastructure

-(5) Promoting appropriate research activities
+(5) Promotion of appropriate research activities

 - 3. SDGs

-(3) Strengthening cooperation with various UN institutions
+(3) Strengthening cooperation with UN agencies

 - 4. Diversity

-(1) Promoting globalization
+(1) Promotion of globalization